himanshuTaleleNeu/BankTeleMarketingAnalysis/Readme.md

 Examine the response rate by job category.

-## Step 3: Data Preparation for Binary Classification
+## :anchor: Step 3: Data Preparation for Binary Classification
 Create a clean dataset for binary classification, including only relevant columns and encoding target variable 'response' to binary values.
 Split the dataset into features (X) and the target variable (Y).

-## Step 4: Model Building and Evaluation
+## :snail: Step 4: Model Building and Evaluation
 Train binary classification models using Logistic Regression, Naive Bayes, K-Nearest Neighbors (KNN), Random Forest, Decision Tree, and LightGBM.
 Evaluate the model performance by calculating accuracy and generating confusion matrices.
 Make predictions for a new data point using the trained models and display the response.

-## Running the Script
+## :spider_web: Running the Script
 To run the Python script, execute the code cells one by one in a Jupyter Notebook or a compatible code editor.
 Ensure that you have the necessary libraries installed in your Python environment.

 ## Conclusion